 2. Be Ready with Answers to the Standard Questions

 Interviews are, no doubt, about spontaneous reactions to spontaneous questions/situations.
 But there is always a set of standard questions that come up in most interviews, and preparing answers to them in advance can be of great help.
 Knowing the answers to these questions not only boosts your confidence but also lets you come up with interesting and measured answers, giving you greater control over how the interview flows.
+Needless to say, you ought to unleash your creativity as a skill and impress!

 Here are some such ‘Standard Interview Questions’, answers to which you can prepare in advance: